Yidne21/alx-system_engineering-devops/0x10-https_ssl/README.md

-This project Demostrates how to set an Https ssl certeficate
+This project Demonstrates how to set an Https ssl certeficate